belzecue/RabidTunes-rabid-hole-punch-server/README.md

 After finishing sending greetings, each peer can be sure about one thing: their own port.
 The previous phase goal was to confirm the port opened for each peer.
 But each peers still doesn't know what is the confirmed port of the other peers.

 That's why in this stage we will send each peer confirmed port to other peers, so the other peers know what is the confirmed port for each peer.
-So for example if Alice confirme that their port is 1234, they should send to the others that port number alongside their name.
+So for example if Alice confirmed that their port is 1234, they should send to the others that port number alongside their name.

 But here's the catch: we still don't know the confirmed port for the others, so we still do have to send the confirmations inside a window of ports to be sure that our message reaches the others.